Greek electricity workers call 48-hour strikes

 "These measures ... must not be allowed to go through.
 GENOP-DEH wants to reverse this policy," the union said.

-GENOP also urged labor union confederation GSEE, the country's biggest, to step up its anti-austerity action after a nationwide 24-hour strike on Wednesday.
-If GSEE agrees to new labor action, GENOP will call off its strike, it said.
+GENOP also urged labour union confederation GSEE, the country's biggest, to step up its anti-austerity action after a nationwide 24-hour strike on Wednesday.
+If GSEE agrees to new labour action, GENOP will call off its strike, it said.

 (Reporting by Harry Papachristou; Editing by Robin Pomeroy)